Liverpool, NY, Schools with Project Management Programs

 Rochester Institute of Technology

-The Center for Multidisciplinary Studies offers a graduate certificate program in project management.
-The school also offers other graduate certificate programs in strategic training design and technical information design.
+The School of Individualized Study offers a graduate certificate program in project management.
+The school also offers a master's degree in professional studies.
 A relevant graduate program in entrepreneurship and innovative ventures that includes project management coursework is further available from the institute's E. Philip Saunders College of Business.

 Students are taught how to put concepts into practice and work as part of in-person and virtual project teams.
 Through the course in international project management, future global executives can study the cross-cultural and social issues that exist within corporations and between countries.